pprahas/Avocado/README.md

 # Technologies and Deployment Stack

+- Backend uses AWS Lambda Functions in Python, S3, and API Gateway for functionality.
+- Data storage is managed through a MySQL database.
-The backend leverages AWS Lambda Functions in Python, S3, and API Gateway for functionality, with a MySQL database managing data storage.
-The frontend is developed using vanilla JavaScript, HTML, and CSS, ensuring a responsive user interface.
+- Frontend is developed using vanilla JavaScript, HTML, and CSS for a responsive user interface.